-The command will return the following status message upon successful deactivation:
+The command returns the following status message upon successful deactivation:

+'''

-feature FlexAddress is deactivated on the chassis successfully.
+feature FlexAddress is deactivated on the chassis

+successfully.

+'''

-If the chassis is not powered-down prior to execution, the command will fail with the following error message:
+If the chassis is not powered-down prior to execution, the command fails with the following error message:

+'''

-ERROR: Unable to deactivate the feature because the chassis is powered ON
+ERROR: Unable to deactivate the feature because the

+chassis is powered ON

+'''

-For further information on the command, see the feature command section of the Dell Chassis Management Controller Administrator Reference Guide.
+For further information on the command, see the feature command section of the Command Line Reference Guide for iDRAC6 and CMC.